-Well its officially been 140 days since I started my calorie deficit.
-Starting on January 14th 2021, I went into this thinking I would more than likely give up after a month or two, but here we are almost 5 months later, still going with the same burning desire to lose the weight I’ve pout on over the years.
+Well, it’s officially been 140 days since I started my calorie deficit.
+Starting on January 14th 2021, I went into this thinking I would more than likely give up after a month or two, but here we are almost 5 months later, still going with the same burning desire to lose the weight I’ve put on over the years.

-At the time of writing this post, I can happily report that through restricting my calorie intake I have managed to lose an amazing 19.8 lbs, which is almost 1 and a half stone for my fellow Brits.
+When writing this post, I can happily report that through restricting my calorie intake, I have managed to lose an amazing 19.8 lbs, which is almost 1 and a half stone for my fellow Brits.

-I always said going into this, the bare minimum I want to lose each week is 1 lbs and now, 20 weeks later I can look back and say I achieved that goal.
+I always said going into this, the bare minimum I want to lose each week is 1 lb, and now, 20 weeks later, I can look back and say I achieved that goal.

 1) Its okay to have cheat days.